the-themis-benchmarks/home/README.md

 * `Q-testing`: https://github.com/the-themis-benchmarks/Q-testing
 * `TimeMachine`: https://github.com/the-themis-benchmarks/TimeMachine

-Note that these tools are the modified/enhanced versions of their originals because we coordinate with the authors of these tools to assure correct and rigorous setup (e.g., report the obvious tool bugs to the authors).
+Note that these tools are the modified/enhanced versions of their originals because we coordinate with the authors of these tools to assure correct and rigorous setup (e.g., report the encountered tool bugs to the authors for fixing).
 We tried our best efforts to minimize the bias and ensure that each tool is at "its best state" in bug finding (see **Section 3.2** in the accepted paper).

-For example, see [this commit](https://github.com/the-themis-benchmarks/TimeMachine/commit/b5bafb28fae26cc0dff2e36599c1af6c166ce48c) to validate all the modifications/enhancement which were made in `TimeMachine`.
+Specifically, we track the tool modifications for developer or reviewer validation. `Monkey`, `Humanoid` and `Q-testing` involves slight manual efforts to intergarte into Themis, `Ape` and `Combodroid` were modifled by the tool authors, while `TimeMachine` was modified by us (view [this commit](https://github.com/the-themis-benchmarks/TimeMachine/commit/b5bafb28fae26cc0dff2e36599c1af6c166ce48c) to check all the modifications/enhancements in `TimeMachine`).

 **2. Validate the bug dataset (Table 3 in the accepted paper)**

 Themis now contains *52* reproducible crash bugs.
 For each bug, you can view:
 * its metadata (e.g., original bug report, buggy app version)
-* bug data (stack trace, executable apk, bug-triggering script/video, number of steps to reproduce)
+* its bug data (stack trace, executable apk, bug-triggering script/video)
-* property (e.g., the bug can be reproduced on which Android SDKs, does the app require network and login, does the bug involve changing system settings).
+* its property (e.g., the minimal number of user actions to reproduce the bug, the Android SDKs on which the bug can be reproduced, does the app require network or login, does the bug involve changing system settings).

 **3. Validate the bug finding results of these tools (Table 3, Table 4, Figure 1 in the accepted paper)**